-CHOPs, short for CHannel OPerators, are a powerful technology which enables the processing of motion data, audio, on-screen controls, MIDI data, and controls from input devices.
+CHOPs, short for CHannel OPerators, are a powerful technology which enables the processing of motion, numeric data, audio, MIDI data, and data streamed from input devices.
 A CHOP contains one or more motion curves or "channels".
 A CHOP modifies the Channel, and then passes the channels on to the next CHOP in the network.
 CHOPs are then connected to object motion or any other animated part of TouchDesigner via "exporting" and "channel references".

 Sweet 16 CHOPsedit

 Click the video above to watch an overview of all Sweet 16 CHOPs.
 Watch individual CHOP videos by clicking on the appropriate CHOP's video icon below.
 The following 16 CHOPs are commonly used, we recommend familiarizing yourself with them.

 |Select||Grab a channel from any other CHOP.||Switch, Cross|

 |Math||Add, multiply or scale channels.||Logic, Script|